pikaia79/baud/doc/Architecture.md

 The partition count is planned according to the maximum write throughput that the space should provision.

-* dynamic re-sharding

-It will implemented via filtered replication.

-However, we recommand that a space is pre-sharded and somehow over-sharded to avoid re-sharding on runtime.

 ### replication

 * cross-zone replication